Kamalcmd/PoojaBlogWebApp/README.md

 Flask is an excellent micro framework that really makes it enjoyable to work with these back-end web application.
 PoojaBlogWebApp is a blog style of an application where different users can make different posts it can be used for regular blog posts.

-## which include following Features:
+## Code Louisville Project Requirements Met:
 1. Read data from an external file, such as text, Images etc  from database 'sqlite:///site.db' and use that data in my application.
 2. Create and call more than 3 functions or methods where at least one of which will return a value that is used somewhere in the code.
 3. Visualize user account, blog post representation of data.